Gwen Stefani Flaunts Toned Legs In Instagram Post About Her Vegas Residency

 “Me!
 I cant wait!
 I’ll see 3 more of your shows in October!”

-One fan was totally obsessed with the dramatic look Stefani rocked in the post, and told her so in the comments section.
+One fan was totally obsessed with the dramatic look Stefani rocked in the post, complimenting her outfit in the comments section.

 “My favorite outfit of your shows!” the fan said.